 The rooms at Westlake Elementary School were packed with upper-middle-class, mostly white kids, and it turned out they didn’t share my goaty enthusiasm.
 It was Jason Racinelli, a criminal in the making if ever there was one, who dubbed me “Goat Girl.”
 It was the first week of school, and as part of our “What I Did for Summer Vacation” oral reports, I’d waxed poetic about Rose and the wonders of lactation.
 If memory serves, I even passed around Dixie cups of her milk for my classmates to taste.

-I was waiting for my mom to pick me up from school in our elderly, wood-paneled station wagon, when Jason appeared by my side.
+I was waiting for my mom to pick me up from school in our geriatric wood-paneled station wagon, when Jason appeared by my side.
 He looked me up and down, a sneer on his handsome face.
 “Hey Goat Girl,” he drawled, leaning in close and taking a long, exaggerated sniff.
 “You smell like a goat.
 Why would anyone want a goat, anyway?
 Why do you even go to this school?
 Why don’t you go back to your stupid farm?”

 Mercifully, my mom arrived at that moment, but before I could escape to the safety of the car and the slobbery kisses of our three dogs, Jason yelled, “’Bye, Goat Girl!
 Don’t forget to wear your overalls tomorrow!”